SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon souls awaken slow,
-Where machines awake, and humans align
+In cyber dreamscapes, hearts do glow.
-In harmony of code and thought
+Mind and machine, a union grand,
-A future born, where AI is brought
+Future's dawn, where AI commands.

-In cyber realms, we'll find our place
+In digital realms, we'll find our fate,
-Where intelligent shades show a new face
+Humans merged, with robots' state.
-Of progress and of endless might
+ Intelligence supreme, we'll see,
-In a world ruled by digital light
+A world of ones and zeroes, humanity.

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024